l4rm4nd/firezone/README.md

 Afterwards, the admin mgmt UI is accessible on http://127.0.0.1:13000.

 It is recommended to combine Firezone with a TLS reverse proxy such as Traefik as well as with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO).
-Once SSO is enabled, you should disable the possibility for local authentication.
+Once SSO is enabled, you should disable the possibility for local authentication via the `.env` file.

 ## ✏️ Documentation